Site icon Regpack

 Source: Skillshare

-Check out this article from eLearning Industry for more course titling ideas.
+Check out this article from the eLearning Industry for more course titling ideas.

 9. Make It Interactive